dlay-io/dlay-core/readme.md

 And after fish the execution of the job, the worker will report the database about the success or not of the task execution.

-All jobs listening for one timestamp will be executed asyncrouslly, probably in parallel.
+All jobs listening for one timestamp will be executed asynchronously, probably in parallel.

 If one worker start and have delayed tasks, he will execute the delayed tasks immediately, since these tasks were supposed to be executed in the time that the worker was sleeping for some reasons.